 We all know that health insurance just isn’t affordable for some small business owners.
 And while the increasing cost of employer-based coverage has slowed in recent years (it went up a relatively modest 7% in 2012, according to the Kaiser Family Foundation), it’s not likely to start going down anytime soon.

-The good news is that small business owners who find they still can’t afford a group health plan in 2014 won’t have to worry about their workers going uninsured – with all the risks to personal health and company productivity that might entail.
+The good news is that small business owners who find they still can’t afford a group health plan won’t have to worry about their workers going uninsured – with all the risks to personal health and company productivity that might entail.
+Employees can now buy their own insurance at Healthcare.gov.

 Article courtesy of eHealthInsurance.